biohackathon-japan/BH25-on2vec/paper/paper.md

 As part of the DBCLS BioHackathon 2025, we developed **on2vec**, a toolkit for generating vector embeddings from OWL ontologies using Graph Neural Networks with HuggingFace Sentence Transformers integration.
 The system combines structural graph information from ontology hierarchies with semantic text features from ontology labels and definitions, producing embeddings that can be used as drop-in replacements for standard sentence transformers while incorporating domain-specific ontological knowledge.

+# Related Work

+Ontology embedding has become an active research area, as comprehensively surveyed by Chen et al. [@citesAsAuthority:ChenSurvey2024], who analyze over 80 methods across applications in information systems, semantic web, and bioinformatics.
+Early approaches focused on knowledge graph embedding techniques like TransE and ComplEx that treat ontologies as sets of triples, but these often struggled to capture the rich semantics of OWL constructs [@citesAsRelated:Wang2017].

+The original On2Vec work by Chen et al. [@citesAsRelated:ChenM2018] introduced embedding-based relation prediction for ontology population, combining component-specific models with hierarchy models.
+Their approach demonstrated that graph embeddings could effectively capture complex semantic relations in ontology structures.
+Our work shares the name and motivation but differs in implementation: we focus on integrating pre-trained sentence transformers with modern GNN architectures to create production-ready models compatible with the HuggingFace ecosystem.

+OPA2Vec [@citesAsRelated:Smaili2019] pioneered combining formal and informal ontology content, using OWL axioms alongside word embeddings to improve similarity-based prediction in biomedical ontologies.
+OWL2Vec* [@citesAsRelated:Chen2021] further advanced the field by developing graph embedding methods specifically designed for OWL constructs, achieving strong performance on ontology completion and matching tasks.
+However, these methods generate standalone embeddings rather than trainable models that can be fine-tuned or integrated into modern NLP pipelines.

+More recently, Menad et al. [@citesAsRelated:Menad2024] developed BioSTransformers, demonstrating that Siamese neural models trained on biomedical texts can effectively capture semantic similarity for ontology alignment tasks.
+Their approach focuses on leveraging pre-trained language models (PLMs) fine-tuned on domain-specific corpora (PubMed) to enrich and align UMLS terminologies.
+This work shows that transformer-based text embeddings alone can identify semantically similar concepts across ontologies, achieving strong results on biomedical ontology matching tasks.

+Our on2vec toolkit distinguishes itself through several contributions:

+1. **Structural-Textual Fusion**: Unlike BioSTransformers which relies primarily on textual similarity, we explicitly integrate graph structure through GNN architectures.
+This captures "what concepts mean" (from text) and "how concepts relate" (from graph structure).

+2. **Production-Ready Integration**: Unlike OWL2Vec* and OPA2Vec which generate static embeddings, our models are compatible with sentence-transformers and can be used as drop-in replacements in existing HuggingFace pipelines.

+3. **Comprehensive Benchmarking**: We provide extensive MTEB evaluation, hyperparameter optimization with Optuna, and visualization tools for model analysis.

+4. **Multiple Architecture Support**: The toolkit supports GCN, GAT, RGCN, and heterogeneous architectures with configurable fusion methods, enabling domain-specific customization.

 # Implementation

 ## Architecture